fiammante/puzzle_patchwork/README.md

 ### Pixel-perfect cut lines

 A `tmap` integer array records which tile owns each canvas pixel.
-Masks are stamped without dilation; any unclaimed pixels are assigned from the rectangular grid fallback.
-The boundary is then:
+The boundary is detected as adjacent pixels with different tile indices:

 ```python
 h_boundary = tmap[y, x] != tmap[y+1, x]